-- 2 night hotel stay (increased stay will be at the discretion of the Division Chief) - Oral Presentations only (poster presentations may be approved on an individual basis) - Registration MUST be paid through the Department - Flight and hotel will be paid through the Department - International travel will not be approved - 1.
-The resident MUST complete a Request for Resident Travel Approval Form and obtain the signatures from the Faculty Sponsor and Executive Director as soon as the paper is submitted for presentation.
+- 2 night hotel stay (increased stay will be at the discretion of the Division Chief) - Oral Presentations only (poster presentations may be approved on an individual basis) - Registration MUST be paid through the Department - Flight and hotel will be paid through the Department - International travel will not be approved - There is a new University policy in place wherein you must use the University Travel Card to pay for all travel expenses with the except of personal meals.
+Please notify Lois as soon as you submit a paper/poster.
+There are several people who will need to approve the travel so the sooner you start the better chance of getting it approved in time for travel. - 2.
+The resident MUST complete a Request for Resident Travel Approval Form and obtain the signatures from the Faculty Sponsor and Executive Director as soon as the paper is accepted for presentation.
 Once the project is accepted, travel arrangements can only be made if this form is on file.
-The completed form must be returned to Lois Inlow before any travel or registration can be paid/booked. - 2.
-Lois will request registration information from the traveler (online registration link, login, and password if applicable) to pay for the registration through the department Accounting Office. - Once registration is complete, Lois will send the traveler notification and instructions for choosing a preferred flight/transportation as well as hotel preferences.
-Once the flight and hotel information has been chosen, she will begin booking through Anthony Travel and send all confirmations to the traveler. - 4.
-All travelers will need to follow the steps necessary to obtain the University Travel Card.
-This card will be used for expenses not booked through Lois prior to traveling.
-Additional directions on how to obtain this card will be given once the travel arrangements have been made. - 5.
+The completed form must be returned to Lois Inlow before any travel or registration can be paid/booked. - 3.
+Lois will request registration information from the traveler (online registration link, login, and password if applicable) to pay for the registration through the department Accounting Office. - 4.
+Once registration is complete, Lois will send the traveler notification and instructions for choosing a preferred flight/transportation as well as hotel preferences.
+Once the flight and hotel information has been chosen, she will begin booking through Anthony Travel and send all confirmations to the traveler. - 5.
 Travelers must submit original receipts when possible.
 If an original receipt is not offered, an electronic receipt can be submitted in its place.
 All receipts must be submitted to Lois Inlow upon return for reimbursement.
 There will not be a per diem for meals; therefore, the traveler is required to submit original receipts for any food purchases acquired. - 6.
 Once all receipts have been submitted, Lois will enter and process the reimbursement through the PeopleSoft Financials System.
 The traveler will be sent an email containing a link.
 The traveler must login and approve the expenses before the reimbursement can be processed.
 This must be done within 10 business days or the reimbursement will be deleted from the system.
 Once all signatures are obtained, payment will be sent to the bank account on file with payroll for the traveler. - 7.
-Personal credit cards CANNOT be used for travel and any expenses on your personal credit card will NOT be reimbursed.
+Lois will submit a request for the traveler to apply for an UofL Travel Card.
+Once you have completed the necessary "quiz" you will be sent an application for the travel card.
+Please forward the application to Lois and she will obtain the necessary signatures and submit the application for you.